 Now that things are taking the first steps towards reopening, we wanted to give you an update on what’s happening with us and when we can welcome you back to our places…because we sure miss you, and we want to see you as soon as we can.

 ARRIVE Palm Springs.
 Open.

 ARRIVE Austin.
 Open beginning June 25, 2020.

 ARRIVE Phoenix.
 Opening 2020.
 Please check back here for updates on our grand opening.

 ARE ANY OF YOUR RESTAURANTS OPEN?

-Not currently, but we’re working on reopening plans that balance staff and guest safety with providing the first-rate experience we demand of ourselves.
+We’re in the process of getting them opened back up and working on reopening plans that balance staff and guest safety with providing the first-rate experience we demand of ourselves.
 We don’t want to do a less-good version of what we had before, so we’re taking our time to get this right.
-But keep an eye out for updates soon for Vixen’s Wedding, Lefty’s Brick Bar and Gin Bar in Austin, Longshot, Hustle & Dough and Bar Hustle in Memphis, and Dram Yard in Wilmington.
+Keep your eyes on our social media accounts for updates on opening dates.

 HOW WILL YOU PROTECT YOUR GUESTS?